hyperledger-solang/solang/docs/targets.rst

   solang --target solana flipper.sol -v

-This will produce two files called `flipper.abi` and `flipper.so`.
+This will produce two files called `flipper.abi` and `bundle.so`.
 The first is an ethereum style abi file and the latter being the ELF BPF shared object which can be deployed on Solana.
+For each contract, an abi file will be created; a single `bundle.so` is created which contains the code all the contracts provided on the command line.

 The contract storage model in Solana is different from Ethereum; it is consists of a contigious piece of memory, which can be accessed directly from the smart contract.
 This means that there are no `storage slots`, and that a `mapping` must be implemented